SergeyVorobiev/M88-GameStick-Patch/README.md

     `resize2fs`

     Look for them [here](https://cygwin.com/packages/) if they are missed.
 6. Open the repo in your IDE and go in [here](src/img/original).
-Put your USER.img (add and extension *.img if needed).
+Put your original USER.img (backup), add an extension - *.img if needed.
 7. Open [Main](src/Main.py) and click *run button* (green triangle near *if __name__ == '__main__':*).
 8. Upgraded USER.img should appear [here](src/img/result), use it to flash your stick instead of provided one.
 9. Go back to [fix options](#how-to-fix) and perform steps from option one.